 Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 One of the more impressive medical marijuana facts for Nevada or any other state is that a commanding 65 percent of residents voted to implement a medical marijuana program in 2000 through Ballot Question 9.
-The measure came into effect on October 1st, 2001, allowing individuals with a doctor’s marijuana recommendation, to register and receive a medical marijuana card.
+The measure took effect on Oct.
+1, 2001, allowing individuals with a doctor’s marijuana recommendation to register and receive a medical marijuana card.

 Nevada Medical Marijuana Facts

-- Medical marijuana statistics show that 34 Nevada patients are minors and that more than 10,000 are 35 years of age and older.
+- Medical marijuana statistics show that 60 Nevada patients are under the age of 18.

-- Nevada medical marijuana patients are allowed to grow as many as 12 plants at home as long they register their address and list the names of everyone living in the home.
+- Nevada medical marijuana patients are allowed to grow marijuana plants at home as long as they follow certain rules.
 However, anyone living within 25 miles of a dispensary cannot grow their own cannabis unless they are given a special exemption or they are growing a specific strain that is not available through the nearest dispensary.